elbosso/jpa-sQLshell-tests/README.md

 of the box) and I was not patient enough to comb through arcane configuration files.

-Remembering that i had the [sQLshell](https://elbosso.github.io/sQLshell) having numerous plugins already to document existing models starting from a table and then following all foreign key relationships, I thought it schould be possible to actually generate java source code instead of HTML.
+Remembering that i had the [sQLshell](https://elbosso.github.io/sQLshell) having numerous plugins already to document existing models starting from a table and then following all foreign key relationships, I thought it should be possible to actually generate java source code instead of HTML.

 The most important things for me were: